epfl-ada/ada-2023-project-mandarinecorp/README.md

 - Data cleaning/ processing: Karl and Clementine.
 - Defining analysis tools and methods: Hippolyte and Louis.

-### Hippo version

-Looking at outputs, all the team contributes to interpreting results and develop conclusion or going back to new hypothesis or methodology proposals.

-### Louis version

-Interpretation of the results: All the team together, and if we don’t agree on conclusions we provide further analysis sharing the work using the previously described organization.
+- Interpretation of the results: All the team together, and if we don’t agree on conclusions we provide further analysis sharing the work using the previously described organization.

 ## Questions for TAs